← Library · Guide

 Coding agents — when the model touches the repo

 Claude Code, Codex and friends are not magical juniors.
-They are a fast loop: read code, edit, run tests, repair fallout.
-Useful, but only with guardrails.
+They are a closed loop: read code, edit, verify, repair.
+Build verification as infrastructure, or you just mint technical debt faster.

 What it is